 “A war, huh?” he spoke softly to himself.

 The human’s talk had his mind racing.
 Werewolves, vampires, witches and demons had a long and bloody history.
 Wars that had put any human one to shame.
 He had heard that from the humans.
-A lesson set on repeat to remind his kind that it was only by the holy grace of humans that the Primal Wars hadn’t brought an end to the world.
+A lesson to remind his kind that it was only by the holy grace of humans that the Primal Wars hadn’t brought an end to the world.

 Though the lore lived on, the true history was long since dead along with those that had fought in the wars.
-Humans weren’t telling the tales much anymore.
+Humans weren’t telling the tales anymore.
 Maybe that was why they once again faced another war.
 He looked down at the thigh-high beasts milling about.
 Bastard remnants of what used to be.

 His breath was slow.
 Was he any different?
 Human-like appearance, pointed ears, claws, cold eyes, and a soulless expression.
 What remained today of his lineage was far removed from what it once was.
 Or at least, what he imagined his lineage to be.

 He had an image in his head of dignified, cool detachment.
 A tall being with fangs to murder with, and a sexual magnetism to lure prey in.
-Things he knew he didn’t have because the humans would not allow it.
+Things he knew he didn’t have.
+Because the humans would not allow it.

 The creatures at his bare feet shifted.
 Like them, a glorified inmate was all he was.
 Watching over the living graves of those he despised.
 His soulless eyes watched.
 This cell was the only one here.
 To secure their hand, humans housed prisoners far apart.
 Though, typically Elementals were kept in cells high above the ground.
-Prison towers that spiralled up to the sky.
+Prison towers that spiraled up to the sky.
 No sunlight, limited exposure, and each one held a creature like him keeping watch at the door.
 A Primal that could not be destroyed by the power that Elemental held.
 Which begged the question of what lay at the bottom of this well.